a-wild-chocolate/SC1015_miniProject/Ai/Aireadme.md

-This is an AI readme file recording the prcess of ai construction
+This is an AI readme file records the process of CNN model construction
 # Preparation
 We manually collected images from Wiki and Mushroomworld.
 There are 141 edible mushroom and 158 poisonous mushroom in total.
 Besides, we prepare 16 images for extra test.
 # Model 1.0 -- MushroomAI1.0.ipynb